 Equity, Diversity and Inclusion in Employment

-To outline the University’s commitment to diversity and equity in employment, with the objectives of:
+To outline the University's commitment to its core value of equity, diversity and inclusion in employment as articulated in Memorial's Strategic Plan, With the objectives of:

 - recognizing, preventing and eliminating disadvantage or discrimination; and

 - creating and maintaining a culture that supports an inclusive and welcoming workplace.

 Employment activities including but not limited to practices, actions and decisions with respect to prospective employees and employees of the University.
 For student employment refer to the Student Employment policy.